AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 {sample}AGST\_Labels\_Formatting\_09{sample}

 This works as well for other plot types.
 The following example demonstrates the same data displayed on a bar chart.
-In order to align multiline text to the right side {api:anychart.graphics.vector.Text#hAlign}**.hAlign()**{api} attribute is set to right:
+In order to align multiline text to the right side {api:anychart.graphics.vector.Text#hAlign}**hAlign()**{api} attribute is set to right:

 {sample}AGST\_Labels\_Formatting\_10{sample}